anyscale/madewithml.github.io/docs/templates/faq.md

             </div>
             <div id="faq-collapse3" class="collapse" aria-labelledby="heading2" data-parent="#faq-accordion">
             <div class="card-body">
                 Machine learning is increasingly incorporated into many products and so companies are looking for people with increasingly deeper knowledge on not only modeling, but how to operationalize it (MLOps).
-It's a major advantage to understand the fundamentals of this field at this nascent stage so you can responsibly deliver value with ML as a foundational developer in your industry.
+It's a major advantage to understand the fundamentals of this field at this nascent stage so you can responsibly develop, deploy & maintain ML as a foundational developer in your industry.
             </div>
             </div>
         </div>